hrvthzslt/personal-site/content/posts/changing-between-window-managers-without-a-display-manager.md

 esac
 ```

-This way `startx` can be run without any arguments to start `dwm`, or with an argument to start another Window Manager, like `startx "$HOME"/.xinitrc i3`
+This way `startx` can be run without any arguments to start `dwm`, or with an argument to start another Window Manager, like `startx "$HOME"/.xinitrc i3`.

-This is a really simple way to run different Window Managers in different tty's, if I want to experiment with them.
+This is a really simple way to run different Window Managers in different tty's if I want to experiment with them.

-Thank you for reading this quickie, don't prepare for longer content!
+Thank you for reading this quickie; don't prepare for longer content!